SeriousOldMan/Simulator-Controller/Docs/Virtual Race Strategist.md

   3. Standings and race position development

      Using the position data gathered from the simulation game, Cato builds a knowledge of the pace of the various drivers.
 As a simple application of this knowledge, Cato can give you information about the current race positions and lap times of your opponents and the gaps between the cars.
-A more complex application will be a forecast of the race positions in a given time frame.
-This knowledge can be used for strategy development, for example to plan an undercut.
+A more complex application will be a forecast of the race positions in a given time frame (see the next paragraph).

+  4. Pitstop simulation

+     Also using the position data and a complex prediction model, Cato can determine the best lap for the next pitstop in a given pitstop window.
+The pitstop delta time as well as the service time is taken into account.
+The best pitstop lap will be selected based on position and the expected traffic after the pitstop.

 ## Technical information